opalj/JCG/jcg_annotations/src/main/resources/VirtualCalls.md

-#BasicPolymorphicCalls
+#VirtualCalls
-This tests aim to test basic virtual calls.
+Tests related to the resolution of standard virtual methods.

 ##BPC1
 [//]: # (MAIN: bpc1.Class)